|

 extra cost.
 Any trout caught during

-the coarse season must immediately
+the coarse season may be retained at

 Matches are held on

-and 35lb in three hours the best
+and 49lb in three hours are the best

-During 2002 a club
+During 2017 a new

 I